 - Join our Team

-The results from these evaluations are compiled into a report and are used to assist with the planning for the upcoming year.
-Please feel free to access our evaluation reports.
-If there are any questions, contact the office at (231) 271-3077.
+Inland Seas Education Association yearly evaluates our programs from the perspective of the students, teachers, public participants, and volunteers.
+The results are compiled into a report and are used to assist with planning for the upcoming year.
+Contact the office at (231) 271-3077 with questions.